anb6536/WebCheckers/docs/DesignDoc.md

 > _Provide a very brief statement about the project and the most
 > important user group and user goals._

-Users of the WebCheckers sign in in order to challenge other players to and play games of Checkers.
+Users of the WebCheckers application sign in in order to challenge other players to and play games of Checkers.

 ### Glossary and Acronyms
 > _Provide a table of terms and acronyms._